JamesTurnerGit/future_projects/README.md

 ## Mailbot
 ### Description
 Pi or arduino powered physical device that detects when a inconviently located mailbox has been added to and sends a tweet to the owner.

+## FTP alert bot
+### Description
+puts a message in a Discord channel when a file is added to an ftp directory